HunterMuratore/employee-tracker-cms/README.md

 2. Run `npm install` to install all dependencies

+3. Open MySQL and create your database by running `SOURCE schema.sql`

-3. Run `npm start` to start the app
+4. Run `npm start` to start the app

-4. Manage your employee network with ease!
+5. Manage your employee network with ease!

 ## Usage